Settlement process – Israel

 Cash related to transactions executed on T settles between accounts maintained by TASE members/TASE-CH participants via Zahav.

-Local custodians generally receive settlement instructions from their customers from T+1 onward and match on SD-1 with the counterparty (=TASE-CH participant).
+Local custodians generally receive settlement instructions from their clients from T+1 onward and match on SD-1 with the counterparty (=TASE-CH participant).

 Matching occurs electronically between TASE-CH participants via TASE’s Extranet matching system.